 FRC Bowling Ball Competition

-The competition will take place at the ACI IL facility in Elmhurst, IL on 10 February 2018 beginning at 9am.
+The competition will take place at the ACI IL facility in Elmhurst, IL on 9 February 2019 beginning at 9am.
 Lunch will be provided.
-The results of the competition will be evaluated with the winning teams awarded at the ACI IL dinner meeting at the Erie Café in Chicago on 21 February 2018.
-Teams and advisors are invited and welcome to attend – registration for the dinner is on the ACI IL webpage.
+The results of the competition will be evaluated with the winning teams awarded at the ACI IL dinner meeting on 20 February 2019 at Erie Cafe.
+Teams and advisors are invited and welcome to attend – registration for the dinner meeting is on the ACI IL webpage.

 Competition and Prizes

 The Local Competition has a two prize categories: Student Team and Industry Team.
 Fiber-reinforced bowling balls will be tested for size and density, the ability to be used successfully as bowling balls, and post-crack load capacity (toughness).
 The winning Student team will be awarded a prize of $750 to help offset their costs in representing the IL Chapter at the National Competition in Quebec City, Quebec at the end of March.
 The winning Industry team will be awarded “The ACI IL Student Competition Non-Student Traveling Trophy” – a beautiful crown, cast in concrete and weighing approximately 20 lbs.
 The prizes will be awarded at the ACI IL dinner meeting on 20 February 2019.